No Silver Bullet

 Software lives much longer than initially estimated, which is why many of the world's developers are in charge of maintaining these "legacy" systems.

 Software is invisible.
-For decades, people tried to design software with plans like architects do.
+For decades, people tried to design software with plans as architects do.
 All those attempts failed.

 The software design is present in the code, never in the diagrams.
 Diagrams don't execute, they have no errors and nobody maintains them.
 We need to trash them.

-Software does not have a spatial or geometric representation.
-We cannot imagine it or make it visible due to the large number of axes of change.
+The software does not have a spatial or geometric representation.
+We cannot imagine it or make it visible due to a large number of axes of change.